olcf/hands-on-with-summit/agenda.md

 | Hands-On Challenges                                  | 1:55 PM - 3:55 PM |
 | Closing Remarks                                      | 3:55 PM - 4:00 PM |

-After the closing, you will have additional time to finish your exercies on Ascent that lasts until Midnight on Tuesday, June 22.